-One question I have encountered one so many times with dog owners is can dogs have autism?
+One question I have encountered so many times with dog owners is can dogs have autism?
 This is one subject that elicits strong emotions in many dog owners.
 Especially those who have seen the effect it can have on their human loved ones.

 This concern has in recent times been a subject of rigorous study.
 And while opinions may vary between one veterinarian or researcher and the other, there are still basic facts that go on to suggest its existence.

-In the course of this article, we will be exploring this concern, its causes, symptoms and how to handle dogs with autism.
+In the course of this article, we will be exploring this concern, its causes, symptoms, and how to handle dogs with autism.

 Autism In Dogs Explained